Psychological Disorders Class 12 Notes

 According to Psychological Disorders Class 12, Phobias are defined as irrational fears related to a particular object, person or situation.
 Three types of Phobias are

-- Specific Phobias highly irrational fears such as fear of a specific type of animal or being enclosed into enclosed spaces
+1. Specific Phobias are highly irrational fears, such as fear of a specific type of animal or being enclosed in enclosed spaces

-- Social Phobias is defined as a feeling of intense fear and embarrassment when dealing with others in public
+2. Social Phobias are defined as a feeling of intense fear and embarrassment when dealing with others in public

-- Agoraphobia is the fear of entering unfamiliar situations and people with agoraphobia have problems in leaving their home as well and thus due to which they are not able to carry out their normal activities as well.
+3. Agoraphobia is the fear of entering unfamiliar situations and people with agoraphobia have problems in leaving their home as well and thus due to which prevents them from carrying out their normal activities.

 Separation Anxiety Disorders

 It is defined as an intense fear of being separated from attachment figures to such an extent that it hinders their development as well.
-Children with Separation Anxiety Disorder show the following symptoms are reluctant to go to school alone, shadow every move of their parents and throw tantrums when they are away from their parents even for a little while.
+Children with Separation Anxiety Disorder show the following symptoms: they are reluctant to go to school alone, shadow every move of their parents and throw tantrums when they are away from their parents, even for a little while.

 Obsessive-Compulsive and Related Disorders

-- People who suffer from OCD are preoccupied with a certain idea or a thought and they are unable to prevent themselves from carrying out a particular activity that hinders their normal day to day functioning.
+• People who suffer from OCD are preoccupied with a certain idea or thought, and they are unable to prevent themselves from carrying out a particular activity that hinders their normal day-to-day functioning.

-- People who have been victims of bomb blasts, terrorist attacks often experience Post Traumatic Stress Disorder (PTSD).
+• People who have been victims of bomb blasts and terrorist attacks often experience Post Traumatic Stress Disorder (PTSD).

-- Some of its key symptoms are mentioned below are
+• Some of its key symptoms are mentioned below:

-These are defined as conditions in which the client feels some of the physical symptoms and Psychological difficulties without any biological and medical cause.
-Main types of somatic symptom and related disorders are explained as follows-
+These are defined as conditions in which the client feels some of the physical symptoms and Psychological difficulties without any biological or medical cause.
+Main types of somatic symptoms and related disorders are explained as follows-

 Somatic Symptom Disorder